rosieRRRRR/epoch-clock/README.md

 This allows systems to enforce replay boundaries, expiry windows, policy timing rules, and multi-device consistency using verifiable, cryptographically authenticated time.

+### **Authority Model Clarification (Normative)**

+Epoch Clock does not enforce time at the Bitcoin consensus or Script level.
+Instead, it provides a cryptographically verifiable temporal reference that is consumed by wallets, signers, and custody systems.
+All enforcement occurs through refusal semantics: a wallet or signer MUST refuse to authorise operations when EpochTick validation fails.
+No Bitcoin Script opcode, miner behaviour, or mempool property is relied upon for enforcement.

 ## **1.2 Scope**

 This specification defines: